schormans/CuCCo/README.md

 *Inputs*
 - *coil1, coil2*: The input coil objects, can be `SolWireCoil` or `PCBCoil`
 - *dist*: The coaxial distance between the two coil objects

 *Outputs*
+- *M*: Mutual inductance between the coils
+- *k*: Coupling factor (*M* normalized to geometric mean of the two coil inductances)

+#### `mutualLat.m`

+Determines the mutual inductance and coupling factor of two parallel coils with a lateral displacement *lat*, separated by a distance *dist*.
+The two coil objects must currently be of the same class.

+*Inputs*
+- *coil1, coil2*: The input coil objects, can be `SolWireCoil` or `PCBCoil`
+- *lat*: The lateral misalignment between the two coil centers.
+- *dist*: The coaxial distance between the two coil objects

+*Outputs*